CS50: Week 4 - Memory

 - Valgrind is a tool that can check to see if there are memory-related issues with your programs wherein you utilized

-all the memory you allocated. - Consider the following code for
+malloc.
+Specifically, it checks to see if youfreeall the memory you allocated. - Consider the following code for

 #include <stdio.h>